ietf-wg-acme/acme/draft-ietf-acme-acme.md

    server SHOULD ignore whitespace characters at the end of the body.
 5. Verify that key authorization provided by the server matches the token for this challenge and the client's account key.

-The server MAY follow redirects when dereferencing the URI.

-It is RECOMMENDED that the server dereference the URI multiple times from various network perspectives, in order to make MitM attacks harder.

 If all of the above verifications succeed, then the validation is successful.
 If the request fails, or the body does not pass these checks, then it has